krisnagoda/Credit_Risk_Analysis/README.md

  - There is an accuracy score and confusion matrix for TWO algorithms

  - A classification report is generated for TWO algorithms

- - The list of features is sorted in descending order by feature importance

-### Deliverable 4: Analysis

- - The purpose is well defined

- - The balanced accuracy score and the precision and recall scores for ALL SIX algorithms are described

- - The results are summarized, and there is a recommendation on which model to use or justification